rb19/reddit-bottomfeeder/README.md

 ## How to Use
 Run `git submodule --init` to download the reddit bulk downloader tool.
+Add or remove file types from the loop as needed.

 In consolidate.sh, add your target and download paths.
 Run `chmod +x consolidate.sh`, then run the script.
 Follow the downloader script prompts.